 Crisis Assistance Ministry

-Charlotte's Crisis Assistance Ministry operates a Free Store that provides donated clothing and household items at no charge to families in need, such as clothing for men, women, and children, household items such as blankets, kitchenware and personal care products.
-Items also needed are furniture and appliances that are in good working condition such as stoves, refrigerators, microwaves, mattresses, kitchen tables, sofas, and chairs.
-If you have any questions about donating items to the Crisis Assistance Ministry, please call 704-371-3001.
+Charlotte's Crisis Assistance Ministry operates a Free Store that provides donated clothing and household items at no charge to families in need, such as clothing for men, women, and children, household items such as blankets, kitchenware, and personal care products.
+Items also needed are furniture and appliances that are in a good working condition such as stoves, refrigerators, microwaves, mattresses, kitchen tables, sofas, and chairs.

 Catholic Social Services